Muswellbrook

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Muswellbrook SA2 had a median income among taxpayers of $54,689 and an average of $70,561.
-This is higher than the national average.
-Rest of NSW had a median income of $49,459 and an average of $62,998.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Muswellbrook SA2 would be approximately $61,585 (median) and $79,459 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in Muswellbrook rank modestly, between the 40th and 41st percentiles.
-The income bracket of $1,500 - 2,999 dominates with 32.6% of residents (4,113 people), similar to the metropolitan region where this cohort represents 29.9%.
+In AreaSearch's latest postcode level ATO data released for the financial year ended June 2022, Muswellbrook SA2 had a median income among taxpayers of $54,689 and an average of $70,561.
+This was higher than the national average.
+In comparison, Rest of NSW had a median income of $49,459 and an average of $62,998.
+Based on Wage Price Index growth of 12.61% since financial year ended June 2022, current estimates suggest approximately $61,585 as the median income and $79,459 as the average income by September 2025.
+According to the 2021 Census figures, household, family, and personal incomes in Muswellbrook rank modestly, between the 40th and 41st percentiles.
+Income brackets indicate that the $1,500 - $2,999 bracket dominates with 32.6% of residents (4,113 people), similar to the metropolitan region where this cohort also represents 29.9%.
 After housing costs, 85.1% of income remains for other expenses.

 Frequently Asked Questions - Income